Central Sulawesi Youth Movement: Background

 On 2 March 1957 in North Sulawesi, Permesta was proclaimed.
-The struggle was a rebellious movement that wanted greater autonomy and representations to the for the local regions in eastern Indonesia.
+The struggle was a rebellious movement that wanted greater autonomy and representations for the local regions in eastern Indonesia.
 The conflict escalated significantly due to the involvement of high-ranking officials from the Indonesian National Army (TNI) within the jurisdiction of Pangdam VII/Wirabuana.
 Among the notable figures during this period were Alex Kawilarang and Ventje Sumual, both associated with the TNI in Sulawesi before deserting for Permesta.
 Compounding the severity of the situation was the alleged support provided by the United States.
 The influential alliance possessed a fleet of 15 B-26 Invader bombers.
 The year 1957 witnessed TNI members across North and Central Sulawesi regions operating under the leadership of Permesta Commander, Alex Kawilarang.
 This collaboration resulted in a notable absence of TNI troops aligned with the Republic of Indonesia during that period, as loyalties appeared to shift within the military ranks.

 On April 13, 1958, Permesta, under the command of TNI officials, executed aerial bombings on Makassar's Mandaidi Slash Field, causing extensive damage.
 Furthermore, the port of Donggala suffered significant destruction, resulting in the sinking of several ships anchored at Donggala Harbour.
 Permesta's control extended to the Morotai Airfield in Maluku, precipitating intense confrontations between TNI forces and Permesta splinter groups.